taplytics/Taplytics-Android-SDK/EXPERIMENTS.md

 ## Dynamic Variables

 Taplytics variables are values in your app that are controlled by experiments.
 Changing the values can update the content or functionality of your app.
+If logging is enabled, logs will show when a variable has been set, updated or when `get()` is called.
 Variables are reusable between experiments and operate in one of two modes: synchronous or asynchronous.

 #### Synchronous